DustinKeovanna/cse15l-lab-reports/lab report1.md

 [user@sahara ~/lecture1]$ cat

 ```
-I'm currently in the lecture1 directory, but it wouldn't matter anyways because there's nothing for the command to print.
+I'm currently in the lecture1 working directory, but it wouldn't matter anyways because there's nothing for the command to print.

 (given directory path as argument)
 ```